panacloud/learn-tensorflow-keras/assignment1_chap1_shukla_circle/readme.md

-# Assignment 1: Calculate Circumfrence and Area of a Circle
+# Assignment 1: Calculate Circumference and Area of a Circle and Area of a Circle

 Do this Assignment after covering chapter 2 of "Machine Learning with TensorFlow" by Nishant Shukla: